Andrewodwyer/Star-academy/README.md

 - Codename input field.
 When the player enters their name/codename it appears in the pilot text section.
 - Design of this input form:
 I have given the game-name-form class a border-radius on the right of top 2px and bottom 10px to give it a design that is similar to the nav bar curve.
 Placing these design features in a number of placed give the design a balanced and considered feel.
-- The gameboard was comprised of the players pilot, their selection in words ("I choose Rock") and their score.
+- The game-board was comprised of the players pilot, their selection in words ("I choose Rock") and their score.
 Between the 2 character block are the results.
 The results section holds the players choice as an image, the win, loose, draw result as text and lastly the computers random choice image.
   - The chosen hand image changes with relation to their selection, Rock Paper or Scissors.
   - The backgrounds of the hand images changes colour to highlight the winner, green for win, red for loose and grey for a draw.
   - The plain red and green colours looked very flat so I used a radial-gradient to gave a more traffic light look.
 Lighter or brighter in the middle and darker as it goes out.
 I think this is more pleasing to the eye and not as jarring as the single colours.

 ![ Gameboard and Rock Paper Scissors button location](documentation/images/position-of-buttons.png)

 - Rock Paper Scissors Buttons.
 I placed the 3 button choices at the bottom of the page.
-This was done in part for quick selection on mobile devices and Secondly if the buttons where in the middle of the screen, it would be challanging to see what the computer choose.
+This was done in part for quick selection on mobile devices and Secondly if the buttons where in the middle of the screen, it would be challenging to see what the computer choose.
 - Arcade buttons:
-  -I wanted to make the 3 buttons looks more 3 dimensional.
+  -I wanted to make the 3 buttons look more 3 dimensional.
 To simulate an arcade button.
 I created a inset border shadow for the blue area to give it a feeling it was extended.
 Secondly, I wanted to give an impression that the button was giving out light.
 To do this I gave a light green glow around the border.
 The link of css was
 box-shadow: 0 0 10px rgba(85, 208, 201, 0.7), rgb(200, 208, 231) 3.2px 3.2px 8px 0px inset, rgb(255, 255, 255) -3.2px -3.2px 8px 0px inset;